RookAndPawn/pausable_clock/README.md

 - Thread-Safe: (`Send`/`Sync`) All operations on the clock are atomic or use std mutexes
 - Resume Notification: the `wait_for_resume` method will block until the clock is resumed (if the clock is paused)
 - Guarantees: Just like `std::time::Instant::now()` guarantees that [time always increases](https://doc.rust-lang.org/src/std/time.rs.html#238), `PausableClock` guarantees that the time returned by `clock.now()` while the clock is paused is >= any other instant returned before the clock was paused.
+- Unpausable Tasks: We provide a method called `run_unpausable` that allows tasks to be run that can prevent the timer from being paused while they are still running.

 ## Example